Dr. Brian V. Hightower is dedicated to “Educating the Emerging Generation” as Superintendent of Schools for the Cherokee County School District.

 A 1983 graduate of Reinhardt College (A.A., Liberal Arts), Dr. Hightower continued his education at Kennesaw State University (B.S., Education, 7-12), North Georgia College & State University (M.Ed., Education, 7-12), Georgia State University (Ed.S., Education, 4-8) and Samford University (Ed.D., Educational Leadership).

-A member of the State Superintendent of School’s Superintendents Advisory Council, Dr. Hightower was named to the Atlanta Business Chronicle’s 2017 and 2016 “Who’s Who” in Education and as Reinhardt University’s 2016 Distinguished Alumnus of the Year, and was presented the 2017 Outstanding Leadership in School/Community Relations Award by the Georgia School PR Association.
+A member of the State Superintendent of School’s Superintendents Advisory Council, Dr. Hightower was named to the Atlanta Business Chronicle’s “Who’s Who” in Education each of his three years as Superintendent and as Reinhardt University’s 2016 Distinguished Alumnus of the Year, and was presented the 2017 Outstanding Leadership in School/Community Relations Award by the Georgia School PR Association.
 Additionally, he was recently recognized as a Research Fellow/Contributing Superintendent to the Educational Research and Design Institute (ERDI).

-He and his wife, Sue, are active in their church and have two grown children, Jonathan, a high school teacher and coach; and Stephanie, who works in missions and non-profit ventures.
+He and his wife, Sue, are active in their church and have two grown children, Jonathan, a high school teacher and coach; and Stephanie, who is pursuing teacher certification in adapted physical education.